gregmarine/ByGregMarine.com/Blog/src/2024/02/15_rainbow-connection.md

 I wish I had the words to describe this experience.
 But the lack of words speaks volumes.
 So, with that, I must find food before I head home.
 That huge lunch is starting to wear off...hehehe

+## 8:35 pm

+I ended up having dinner at Shiki-Sai: Sushi Izakaya.
+This was my fourth time going here since that preview back in September, I think.
+It is one of my absolute favorite restaurants anywhere.
+Definitely one of my favorites at Disney World.
+Once again I ate too much...hehehe

+I made a design in the dish that my sushi roll was in.
+I took a photo and I hope to make an piece of art from it.
+Perhaps it will be something I'll adorn my home with.
+It has meaning because today has meaning.
+I'll have to think of a...meaningful...name!

+I'm now contemplating if I'll stop by Disney Springs before heading home.
+I didn't see a coffee mug at EPCOT that I really wanted.
+They have a limit selection.
+But I know World of Disney has a wide selection.
+The other parks seems to have a greater selection as well.
+Perhaps they will have more options at EPCOT once the rest of the construction is completed.
+There are still a few areas they are working on.
+I'm sure they have plans for more gift shops.

+Now, I'm listening to Rainbow Connection.
+I'm going to conclude this journal entry with that.
+Someday we'll find it...the rainbow connection...the lovers...the dreamers...and me!